Pricing cyber-insurance for systems via maturity models: Setting up the Modelling Framework

-The role of entity relationship diagrams within the model is to: \begin{itemize} \item Describe the regions or zones for which different maturities can be assigned. \item Show for which of these regions criticality and sensitivity are required to be protected. \item Represent the connectivity between different elements of the organizational structure. \end{itemize} The entity relationship diagrams generated in the organizational assessment could also potentially be used to identify \emph{vulnerabilities} arising from connectivity within the organization and its systems so that an assessment of controls can be undertaken.
+The role of entity relationship diagrams within the model is to \begin{itemize} \item describe the regions or zones for which different maturities can be assigned, \item show for which of these regions criticality and sensitivity are required to be protected, and \item represent the connectivity between different elements of the organizational structure. \end{itemize} The entity relationship diagrams generated in the organizational assessment could also potentially be used to identify \emph{vulnerabilities} arising from connectivity within the organization and its systems so that an assessment of controls can be undertaken.

 We contend that our choice of ERDs to represent the structure of the system is at the right level of abstraction to be able to capture the different security postures in different regions of the architecture without introducing complexity or detail that is not needed for this purpose.
+Furthermore, we observe that, if required, ERDs can be used to give more detailed descriptions of specific components of the description of an organization.
+This can be done in a manner that is compositional, with a more complex model of a component replacing a simpler one (or vice versa).
 Moreover, we would suggest that our choice of such a minimal representation of the architecture of the underlying system supports the scaling of our methodology to larger, more complex systems.